CocoaPods/guides.cocoapods.org/source/using/a-gemfile.html.md

 From here on in however, you will need to remember to run `bundle exec` before any terminal commands that have come in via bundler.
 Given that CocoaPods is included in the above this means any time you would write `pod XX YY` you need to do `bundle exec pod XX YY`.

-Doing it without `bundle exec` will bypass your Gemfile's specific versioning and will use the latest version of the library within Rubygems.
+Doing it without `bundle exec` will bypass your Gemfile's specific versioning and will use the latest version of the library within RubyGems.
 This could potentially be the exact same version, but it can often not.
 If you are including CocoaPods plugins then they may also not be ran.

 This means you can be sure that foundational tooling for projects are versioned just like your personal libraries.